retaildevcrews/argo-labs/flamingo/readme.md

 ## Steps

+> **Note**
+> If you are running in a dev container and it stopped and restarted you may need to add an entry to the /etc/hosts file run the following command
+>
+> ``` bash
+> if grep -wq "host.k3d.internal" /etc/hosts; then
+>    echo "Host entry exists for k3d clusters"
+> else
+>    sudo echo '0.0.0.0         host.k3d.internal' | sudo tee -a /etc/hosts
+> fi
+> ```

 1. Ensure you are executing this lab from the flamingo directory

 2. Create k3d Clusters

     ``` bash
+    # for now only configue one cluster
     k3d cluster create workload-cluster-1 --kubeconfig-update-default=false
     k3d cluster create argomgmt --kubeconfig-update-default=false
     k3d kubeconfig merge --all -o config-argo